About the Documentaries

 Part 1, the Categories Black and White, is a 58-minute documentary that explores how racial categories were created and then sustained over 400+ years.
 An examination of this history reveals that the idea of race was invented with the support of laws put in place mandating biological, family, romantic, and other bonds be severed to forge a categorical vision of humanity.
 The film follows sociologist Joan Ferrante's efforts to find ways of mourning how categories like Black, White and Native American were created.
 She issued a call to students majoring in the creative and performing arts at Northern Kentucky University to become part of a creative team dedicated to exposing this largely unacknowledged and unexplored national tragedy.
 The documentary, narrated by the students, gives special attention to the laws enacted between 17th century Virginia and the Jim Crow era that made the racial categories matter.
 It features student choreography, music, sculpture, visual art, dramatic reenactments, poetry and spoken word pieces- all created with the aim of moving audiences to take notice and find ways to mourn.

-PART 2: Hear Our Loss
+PART 2: Let Our Loss be Heard

-Hear Our Loss, is explores the lives of Margaret and Robert Garner, an enslaved couple who in 1856 ran from Kentucky toward freedom into Ohio with their four children all under six years of age.
+Let Our Loss Be Heard, explores the lives of Margaret and Robert Garner, an enslaved couple who in 1856 ran from Kentucky toward freedom into Ohio with their four children all under six years of age.
 The children appeared, according to newspaper reports, as “negro,” “mulatto,” “almost- /nearly- white,” and “light enough to show a red tinge in the cheeks.”
 Their mother Margaret was described as having “1/4 to 1/3 white blood.”
 Robert was described as dark complexioned.
 There was also a baby on the way.
 When the Garner family found themselves surrounded by deputy marshals, Margaret tried to kill her four children (at least two of whom were very likely fathered by her master Archibald Gaines; it is also possible that he fathered a third and the baby on the way).
 Margaret’s motive was to save them from a life of enslavement.
 Margaret managed to kill one child—two-and-a-half-year-old Mary— by slitting her throat.
 Archibald Gaines reportedly picked up little Mary’s lifeless body and could not surrender it.
 The Garner documentary highlights the children’s complexion and ancestry because acknowledging this allows audiences to grapple with a key idea: The 400+ year-long process of separating biologically related peoples into racial categories “is at the heart of an unresolved American identity crisis, a dilemma that perpetuates ethnic and racial disunion and makes the resolution of the general race problem virtually impossible” (Carlos Fernández).
 Audiences witness (vicariously) one of the millions of stories of how family/biological relationships were severed and rearranged to comply with the concept of race.

 PART 3: What We Did To The Children Matters